lacanoid/datalink/docs/primer.md

      {"url": "http://www.github.io/"}
     (1 row)

-Note that datalinks are internally stored as JSONB values.
+Note that datalinks are internally represented as JSONB values.
 One can also think of datalinks as 'bookmarks' to internet resources.

 URLs are checked for syntax and wrong ones throw errors.